stil/xpath-selector/README.md

 #XPathSelector
 ##Description
-This is simple utlitity which helps you navigate in HTML or XML document.
+XPathSelector is a libary created for HTML webscraping.
 It was inspired by Python's Scrapy.
-XPathSelector uses PHP DOM extension.
+It uses PHP DOM extension, so make sure you have it installed.
+PHP 5.4 is minimum.

 ##Installation
 Recommended way to install XPathSelector is through [Composer](http://getcomposer.org/).
 ```json